[List of Healthy Snacks for College Students]

 Because dark chocolate has a higher amount of cacao, it also has less sugar which is what we want!
 Try to shoot for 72% or higher to get the most health benefits.

-Pistachios – you can’t go wrong with nuts it seems.
-Pistachios are another nutrient dense food to include on your dorm snack list for a well rounded diet.
+– you can’t go wrong with nuts it seems.
+Pistachios are another nutrient dense food to include on your healthy dorm snack list for a well-rounded diet.

-Dried fruit – like I said earlier, fruit is a dorm snack best enjoyed in moderation.
-I do love me some banana chips, though.
+– like I said earlier, fruit is a dorm snack best enjoyed in moderation.
+However, I do love to enjoy some banana chip and freeze dried strawberries.

-My favorite kind of granola is the Love Crunch dark chocolate & peanut butter.
+My favorite low-sugar granola is Love Crunch’s dark chocolate & peanut butter.

-Rice Cakes – a low calorie college snack that goes great with a little something spread on top.
-They even comes in different flavors so you can switch it up from time to time.
+– a low-calorie college snack that goes great with a little something spread on top.
+They even come in different flavors so you can switch it up from time to time.
 Honestly they serve as a great base for a lot of food combinations like these ideas.

-Tuna – a different way to squeeze a little extra protein into snack time.
+– a different way to squeeze a little extra protein into snack time.
 When it comes to healthy snacks for dorm life, this one is a top pick.
 Spread it on rice crackers or make a yummy tuna wrap with pickles.

-Kind Bars – when I want a granola type bar, these are what I reach for.
-Handy to take while running around campus, too.
+– when I want a granola type bar, these are what I reach for.
+They’re super handy to take while running around campus, too.